mylabpcb/myCPU/pages/en/mycpu/modules/clock.md

 </figure>

 ### Description
-The clock module is a very accurate square wave generator following the Ben Eater’s design.
+The clock module is a very accurate square wave generator following the **Ben Eater’s design**.
 Ben’s design is a very useful and interesting design to help in the debugging process.
 It provides a precise and clean clock signal at slow speed controlled with a potentiometer.
 The myCPU recommended component values combines with a 1M potentiometer give us control for a speed between a few Hz to 3 KHz.
 {: style="text-align: justify"}

 >I strongly recommended to see the video lectures about the design of the clock module and the 555 operation.